antifuchs/weblog/content/post/something-obvious-about-es6-promises.md

   run a function across an array's contents and the previous function's return value.

-And so, using the resolved promise is a zero element, this piece of code gathers up requests, one after the other.
+And so, using the resolved promise as a zero element, this piece of code gathers up requests, one after the other.

 Kinda amazing.